ChrisKent-Github/Product-Inventory-Lab/instructions/section-05.md

 # Section 5

 In this final section we will look at utilizing a common and popular data exchange format called JSON.
 With JSON we can easily represent an objects data to be passed around to other systems or saved to file.
-The latter is what we will focus on in the this section
+The latter is what we will focus on in this section

 ### Objectives
 * Import a third party library